 Split your automation by whether or not your subscriber is in a specific segment

-Drag a conditional split where you'd like in your automation and then select a segment.
-You can also create a segment, once created you'll be redirected back to your automation in progress.
+Drag a conditional split where you'd like in your automation and then choose your Settings

 Enabling an Automation